-Other operating expenses increased to 6.2% of net premiums in the current quarter, from 4.0% in the comparable prior-year period.
+Other operating expenses increased to 6.5% of net premiums in the current quarter, and 6.2% of net premiums for the nine months ended September 30, 2006, from 5.3% and 4.8% in the comparable prior-year periods.
 The timing of premium flows and the level of costs associated with the entrance into and development of new markets in the growing Asia Pacific segment may cause other operating expenses as a percentage of net premiums to fluctuate over periods of time.